Mitchellliou/Week8-WordPress-vs-Kali-Round-2/README.md

 ## Green

-Vulnerability #1: Username Enumeration
+Vulnerability #1: Username Enumeration:
     ![](ScreenCaptures/GREEN-UserEnumeration.PNG)

 When the user exists, the Log In part is bolded

 Vulnerability #2: Cross-Site Scripting
     ![](ScreenCaptures/GREEN-XSS.PNG)